How to Season a Cutting Board: Quick and Easy Ways to Season

 Using gentle, circular motions, spread the oil over the entire surface of the cutting board, including the front, back, and sides.
 Pay particular attention to any dry or rough areas, ensuring they receive adequate coverage.

-Letting the Oil Soak in
+Letting the Oil Soak In

 Allow the oil to soak into the wood for about 20 to 30 minutes.
 During this time, the wood will absorb the oil, helping to nourish and protect it from moisture and bacteria.

-Repeating the Process (if Necessary)
+Repeating the Process (If Necessary)

 If the wood appears dry after the initial application, you may need to apply another coat of oil.
 Repeat the process of pouring, spreading, and letting the oil soak in until the wood appears well-nourished and hydrated.

-Wiping Off Excess Oil
+Wiping off Excess Oil

 After the oil has had time to penetrate the wood, use a clean cloth to wipe off any excess oil from the surface of the cutting board.
 This will help prevent the board from feeling greasy and reduce the risk of oil transferring to your food during use.